-In this article, we are going to perform SSIS Left Outer Join on two SQL tables using Merge Join Transformation in SSIS.
-Before we start creating the SSIS Package, let us see the two source tables that we use for Left Outer Join in SSIS using Merge Join transformation.
+In this article, we are going to perform SSIS Left Outer Join on two SQL tables using Merge Join Transformation.
+Before we start creating Package, let us see the two source tables that we use for Left Outer Join in SSIS using Merge Join transformation.

 Employees Table inside the Database is: